gatling/gatling/src/sphinx/session/feeder.rst

 Of course, don't use ``csv`` for JSON with rawSplit as the JSON commas will be interpreted as separators !

+Also, in a JSON string, double-quotes are escaped with ``\``.
+So you might prefer Gatling not to escape the backslash and be fully compliant with the RFC and nothing more.
+In that case, you can do the following:

+.. includecode:: code/Feeders.scala#escape-char

 .. _feeder-json:

 JSON feeders